lilhumza/Bank/README.md

 -

 ***Update October 27, 2019***
-- You can now withdraw money from you account
+- You can now withdraw money from your account

 ***Needs Word (ATM)***
 - updating user file with new amount of money